SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 You can move each block that is currently shown on the canvas to different location.
 When one or more wires are attached to a block that is moved, the wires are also moved.

-**To move a block**
+##### To move a block

--   On the canvas of the model editor, click the block that you want to move, hold down the mouse button and drag the block to the new location.
+On the canvas of the model editor, click the block that you want to move, hold down the mouse button and drag the block to the new location.

--   Or to move several blocks at the same time, select them as described in [Selecting blocks and wires](/streaming-analytics/analytics-builder/#selecting-blocks-and-wires).
+Alternatively, to move several blocks at the same time, select them as described in [Selecting blocks and wires](/streaming-analytics/analytics-builder/#selecting-blocks-and-wires).
 Then click and hold down the mouse button and immediately drag the blocks to the new location \(do not wait until the mouse pointer changes\).

 #### Duplicating a block